n1ghtx0w1/n1ghtx0w1.github.io/_posts/2023-02-2-going-tech.md

 ## Background -

-I consider myself very fortunate to work where I do.
-I also attend [WGU](https://www.wgu.edu/), and I am honored any chance I get to be active in the WGU Cyber Club.
+I consider myself very fortunate.
+Not because where I am in life, but how I got there.
+What I had to go through to get here.

 I’m a disability retired police officer.
 My path into tech wasn’t easy.
 It was hard to get back on my feet, and I’m lucky to be here today to write about it.